Kyle Jones, Host

 Mike Doran first saw Doctor Who on TV Ontario in the late 1970s and has been a fan of Doctor Who since childhood.
 He attended his first local group meeting at a young age and has been involved with Canadian Doctor Who fandom for more than twenty-five years.
 This involvement has included running local groups, editing fanzines and organizing events of all sizes.
 A former organizer with The Doctor Who Information Network (North America's largest and oldest Doctor Who fan club Mike still works on Who Party (North America's oldest Doctor Who convention) and other Doctor Who related events in the Toronto area.

-Dave Cooper, Regular Contributor, Moderator
+Dave Cooper, Co-Host, Regular Contributor, Moderator

 Dave Cooper, better known online as daveac, dac100, dac or cooperda has been a long time contributor to both Doctor Who: Podshock and the Gallifreyan Embassy website.
 Eventually Dave became a regular guest host on Doctor Who: Podshock and is often responsible for the editing together the sound clip montages we use on our live over-the-net Doctor Who: Podshock shows reviewing new Doctor Who episodes/specials.